 San Martin Hydro

 Generating clean energy, the hydro plant contributes to countering climate change by saving up to 20,000 tons of CO2 emissions per year.
 The energy it produces is a direct substitution for imported heavy fuel which is utilized in outdated plants; the project is the equivalent of 2,000 tons of oil-equivalent per annum.
-The project will also increase the reliability of energy supply by adding decentralized generation capacity to the system, facilitating distribution expansion in the poor and remote area where the project is located.
+The project also increases the reliability of energy supply by adding decentralized generation capacity to the system, facilitating distribution expansion in the poor and remote area where the project is located.